wisniewski94/llemonstack/docs/NOTES.md

 In Progress..

+- [ ] Rework types to IInterface ClassType

 - [ ] Use Deno.env a the basic global config manager and Config for the complicated stack config

   - [ ] Add LLEMONSTACK_LOG_LEVEL check to logger